-It has been almost four months since we moved to Dallas.
-And so far my diet consists of forty percent street tacos, forty percent TexMex (more specifically these sheet pan fajitas and chili) and nineteen percent coffee.
-And one percent green juice because you know balance.
+It’s been almost four months since we moved to Dallas.
+And so far my diet consists of forty percent street tacos, forty percent TexMex (specifically these sheet pan fajitas and this bean chili) and nineteen percent coffee.
+Oh and one percent green juice, because you know balance.

 - 1 medium yellow onion

 - 2 cups cooked chickpeas

 - 3 tablespoons olive oil

 - 1/4 teaspoon cumin

 - Preheat the oven to 450 degrees, and line a sheet pan with parchment paper.

 - Slice the peppers and onion into thin strips and place them onto the baking sheet along with the chickpeas.

 - Drizzle on the olive oil and then sprinkle on chili powder, garlic powder, cumin and salt.
 With your hands toss it all together to coat evenly and then spread it out in an even layer.

 - Put the pan in the oven and roast for 10 minutes.
 Remove, stir and then roast for another ten minutes.